This post contains links that we may earn a small commission for at no cost to you read more

 For example, you can find hydraulic resistance “rowing machines” (these aren’t really rowing machines, but this is the common name) for extremely low prices, and I’m sure they offer at least some health benefits.
 However, they don’t hold up well over time, and you get only a small amount of exercise when compared to a true rowing machine.

 I have seen plenty of inexpensive machines, such as a few by Sunny Health & Fitness, that last for at least a few years and get you a true rowing workout.

 However, my advice is to buy the best machine you can afford, but take advantage of available discounts.

-I have a terrific promo code for my readers on the best rowing machine ever made, the Hydrow.
+I have a terrific Hydrow Discount Code below for my readers on the best rowing machine ever made, the Hydrow:

 How Much Should I Spend on an Indoor Rowing Machine?